awsdocs/aws-iot-docs/developerguide/thing-groups.md

 ```

 **Important**
-Keep in mind the following limits when creating group hierarchies:
+Keep in mind the following limits when creating thing group hierarchies:
-A group can have at most one direct parent\.
+A thing group can have only one direct parent\.
-A group may have no more than 100 direct child groups\.
+The number of direct child groups a thing group can have is [limited](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#thing-group-limits)\.
-The maximum depth of a group hierarchy is 7\.
+The maximum depth of a group hierarchy is [limited](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#thing-group-limits)\.
-A group can have up to 50 attributes\. \(Attributes are name\-value pairs you can use to store information about a group\.\) Each attribute name can contain up to 128 characters and each value up to 800 characters\.
+The number of attributes a thing group can have is [limited](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#thing-group-limits)\. \(Attributes are name\-value pairs you can use to store information about a group\.\) The lengths of each attribute name and each value are also [limited](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#thing-group-limits)\.

 ## Describe a Thing Group<a name="describe-thing-group"></a>